AMMF WebUI Development Guide

 });

-Multi-language Support
+}Multi-language Support

-Implement multi-language support using i18n.js
+Implement multi-language support using i18n.js:

-attribute to mark text that needs translation - Add translation strings in
+- Use data-i18nattribute to mark text that needs translation

-- Call
+- Call I18n.translate()to get translations

 Theme Support

-Implement theme switching through theme.js
+Implement theme switching through theme.js:

 - Use CSS variables to define theme colors